irec-org/irec/README.md

 [**defaults.yaml**](app/settings/defaults.yaml)

-This configuration file is a way to define the general settings for an experiment, here we can define the agents, the base, the policy and the evaluation metric, as well as some additional information.
+This configuration file defines the general settings of an experiment.
+We can specify not only the agents, the base, the policy, and the evaluation metric, but also some additional information.

 ```yaml
 agent: LinearUCB